- Location: Along River Loire from Maine to Sully-sur-Loire

 - How to Reach: By road or train from Paris

 The Castle of Sleeping Beauty in the forest edge of Chinon takes you to fairyland.
 Le Chateau d’Usse as it is actually called overlooks the Indre and Loire River valleys and is set against the backdrop of the forests of Chinon.
 Chenonceau Castle is another remarkable castle traditionally built for female residents.
 Constructed over a set of arches across Cher River it gives the impression of a floating building.
-Popularly called ‘Romantic Chenonceau’ it is in the formation of half castle and half bridge.
+Popularly called ‘Romantic Chenonceau’ it is in the formation of half castle and half-bridge.

 Activities in Loire Valley

-On a mountain bike explore the wine regions of Muscadet, Pouilly-Fume, Sancerre, Saumur, Chinon and Bourgueil.
-Study processing of red wine in Chinon region and savor its fresh fruity flavor.
+On a mountain bike explore the wine regions of Muscadet, Pouilly-Fume, Sancerre, Saumur, Chinon, and Bourgueil.
+Study processing of red wine in the Chinon region and savor its fresh fruity flavor.
 Pouilly-Fume is famous for its white wine.
 The wines are matured for a period of at least 2 to 5 years, while vintage wines may be aged for 20 years.
 You might participate in the Joan of Arc Festival held on 7th and 8th May with processions and parades.

 Loire Valley Accommodation and Dining

-While touring Loire Valley who might plan your stay in Chateau de la Bourdaisiere in Montlouis-sur-Loire, Le Bon Laboureur in Chenonceaux, Saint Pierre in Saumur, Chateau de Pray in Amboise, or Chateau de Colliers in Chambord.
+While touring Loire Valley who might plan your stay in Chateau de la Bourdaisiere in Montlouis-Sur-Loire, Le Bon Laboureur in Chenonceaux, Saint Pierre in Saumur, Chateau de Pray in Amboise, or Chateau de Colliers in Chambord.